virtualritz/pigment-mixing-rs/README.md

 Using such values in any color math without linearizing them first (removing the gamma) leads to wrong results.
 Which is very obvious when doing e.g. mixing in RGB.
-I.e. fringes when mixing semiopaque pixels – more visble when their color is close to primaries like red and green).
+I.e. fringes when mixing semi-opaque pixels – more visible when their color is close to primaries like red and green).

 I have a